ericksong91/phase-1-project/README.md

 ## Planned Features

-1. Display MAL Page Information without redirecting to the MAL page
+1. Display Anime/Manga Information without redirecting to the MAL page
+    - Information such as the title, synopsis, genre, air date, etc.

 2. Display more than the first 25 search results either by:
     - Displaying all search results on one page